Uptown Funk

 The song topped the charts of 19 countries and reached the top 10 of 15 others, making it the most successful single of Ronson and Mars to date.
-In the United States, "Uptown Funk" topped the Billboard Hot 100 for 14 consecutive weeks and spent seven weeks on the top of the UK Singles Chart.
-It was certified 11 times platinum by the Recording Industry Association of America (RIAA) and six times platinum by the British Phonographic Industry (BPI).
+In the United States, "Uptown Funk" topped the Billboard Hot 100 for fourteen consecutive weeks and spent seven weeks on the top of the UK Singles Chart.
+It was certified eleven times platinum by the Recording Industry Association of America (RIAA) and eight times platinum by the British Phonographic Industry (BPI).
 "Uptown Funk" peaked at number one on the Canadian Hot 100, and topped the Irish Singles Chart, taking the Christmas number one spot.
-The song also reached the top spot in France, spending 11 weeks in the number one position. number one in both Australia for a total of six weeks and in New Zealand for nine consecutive weeks.
+The song additionally reached the top spot in France, spending eleven weeks in the number one position. number one in both Australia for a total of six weeks and in New Zealand for nine consecutive weeks.
 It also broke its own streaming record three times in the United Kingdom, while breaking the streaming record in the United States and Worldwide at that time.

 Director Cameron Duddy and Mars shot the song's music video depicting Ronson, Mars and The Hooligans singing, walking and dancing in a city street.
 As of March 2025, the official music video for "Uptown Funk" is the tenth most viewed YouTube video of all-time, having received over 5.6 billion views.
 "Uptown Funk" was performed on television shows such as Saturday Night Live, The Ellen DeGeneres Show and the Super Bowl 50 halftime show.
 It received several awards and nominations, winning British Single of the Year at the 2015 Brit Awards, International Work of the Year at the APRA Music Awards of 2016 and Record of the Year at the 2016 Grammy Awards.
 The television show soundtrack of Glee, and commercials for L'Oréal's Garnier line and Skippy peanut butter, have used the song.
 It has been parodied several times and became a worldwide phenomenon with a major impact on pop culture.